autocrossblog/autocrossblog_astro/src/content/post/2009/2009-08-17-240z-update-for-august.md

 ---
+tags: [ [ 240z, datsun ] ]
-author: chris
+author: "chris"
 publishDate: 2009-08-17T02:56:15+00:00
-title: "240Z update for August"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2009/240z-update-for-august"
 excerpt: "Follow my journey as I purchase and install light bulbs and fuses for my 240Z.
 Discover the highs and lows of rewiring a car to be street legal."
-url: '240z-update-for-august'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "240Z update for August"
 ---

 So I didn't actually get anything physically done on the 240Z this weekend, but I did manage to get $40 worth of light bulbs and fuses for the car.